melloddy/SparseChem/README.md

 For which SparseChem minimizes the mean squared error (MSE) loss.
 Note we have also switched the non-linearity to `tanh`.

+## Censored regression
+It is possible to use censored regression by passing an extra sparse matrix with `--y_censor chembl_censor.mtx` that has the same sparsity pattern as `y_regr`.
+The censor matrix should store the censoring mask for each regression value:
+* `-1` for below censoring
+* `0` for no censoring (usual regression)
+* `+1` for upper censoring

 ## Running on CPU or other GPUs
 The default device is `cuda:0`.
 To train the model on CPU just add `--dev cpu` to the arguments.